99stealth/cfn-ami-to-mapping/README.md

   us-west-2:
     AMILinux: ami-0f2176987ee50226e
 ```
-#### :warning: Please, pay attention
-- You may not specify a region in this case it will use default one which is `us-east-1`.
-Therefore you need to specify AMI ID of image from `us-east-1`.
-- By the default utility creates output using `yaml` format.
-If you want to change it to `json`, then run the utility with `--json` flag.

 ### Several images
 Ok, but there are cases when you should specify several images and use them `Fn::FindInMap` them based on some input `Parameter` or maybe something else.